 In Portugal, widespread industrial unrest is threatening to undermine the Government's economic recovery programme.
 In?

-In Portugal, widespread industrial unrest is threatening to undermine the Government's economic recovery programme.
+Background: In Portugal, widespread industrial unrest is threatening to undermine the Government's economic recovery programme.
 In a show of strength, thousands of trade unionists took to the streets of the capital, Lisbon, to protest against the Government's eleven-month old austerity programme.

 SYNOPSIS: One hundred thousand workers took part in the Lisbon demonstration - one of several taking place throughout the country.
 Nearly all the country's 260 trade unions took part in the march.